mcarolan/theresa-problem/README.md

 Theresa Problem
 =====

-This extension attempts to make the BBC news website a bit more lighthearted by making some puns about brexit
+This extension attempts to make news websites a bit more lighthearted by making some puns about brexit